dotnfc/vscode_at32f4_win_template/README.md

   > you can install artery_pio from [here](https://github.com/ArteryTek/platform-arterytekat32)

-  > the PIO jlink will hang serveral minutes before downloading to and debugging target, i cannot fix that. if you have any suggestion, please let me know, thanks.

 NOTE

 i have not use openocd to debug target, just JLINK & STLink. so here is the toolchain for compiling and debugging: